- (Author’s note: This story is based on actual events, to the extent they are known. The rest is speculative fiction.)

 She had her own story, about her adoption by her maternal, Thompson grandparents at the age of three.
 At least she knew who her mother was; but, as for her father, she didn’t find out until she was in her late 80s that her biological father was one of the most famous men in the world during the early decades of the 20th Century.

 Mom took some consolation from knowing that she was the love-child of a cross-border, romantic-love relationship of potentially epic, and certainly controversial proportions had it been made known publicly.
 But it was a love that was bound to end tragically, considering the narrow-minded, puritan morality of those times.
 And, so it did.

-But, I’ll put that aside for now, and get back to “the boy” and the mysterious visitor who came to get him that day in 1935.
+But, I’ll put that aside for now, and get back to “the boy” and the mysterious visitor who came to get him that day.

 But there was one condition, and a big one at that: They were told that someday someone might come for the boy; and when that happened, if it happened, they would have to give him back, no questions asked.